 VOLUNTEER

-“The broadest, and maybe the most meaningful definition of volunteering: doing more that you have to because you want to, in a cause you consider good” – Ivan Scheier
+“The broadest, and maybe the most meaningful definition of volunteering: doing more than you have to because you want to, in a cause you consider good”

 1. Call our office at 250-597-1776 and book an appointment with Isabelle, the volunteer coordinator.
 Bring your resume if you have one ready and any references you may have also.

-Our volunteer tutors receive 20 to 25 hours of training.
-And even after this training period, they are never left on their own.
-The tutor coordinator provides on-going monitoring and support to ensure a positive experience.
+Our volunteer tutors receive 20 to 25 hours of initial training and continue their learning as needed with in-house workshops and educational resources.
+The tutor coordinator provides extra support to ensure a positive experience for the volunteer tutor and their learner.

 • Volunteers have a sense of accomplishment through the joy and success they bring to their learners’ life.